rsmp-nordic/rsmp_sxl_traffic_lights/docs/1.3.0/_sources/sxl_traffic_light_controller.rst.txt

 Signal group status

-Provides the status of each signal group, including basic information such as green, yellow and red.
-But also detailed technical information.
+Provides the status of each signal group, e.g. green, yellow, red, or other states used in the signal program.
+See the section on signal group states for more information about the possible states.

-Can be used to draw a live signal group diagram as well provide diagnostic information about the performance of the controller.
+Can be used to draw a live signal group diagram as well as to provide diagnostic information about the performance of the controller.

+The base cycle counter is computed based on the internal clock and the cycle time.
+Controllers in active coordination will have synchronized base cycle counters.

+The cycle clock is based on the base cycle counter, but shifts the phase using the offset set in the controller:

+c = (b + o) modulo t

+| where:
+| c = cycle counter
+| b = base cycle counter
+| o = offset
+| t = cycle time

+THe cycle counter and base cycle counter are both specified using whole seconds.

+See the coordination section for more information about cycle counters.

+The millisecond attributes provides the high resolution cycle counter (not base cycle counter) of the the last signal group change.
+If the controller internally works with discrete ticks, the value must be quantized to the tick where the signal groups changed.
+E.g. if the controller uses 100ms ticks, the value must be quantized to 0, 100, 200, 300…

+The millisecond attribute updates only when one or more signal group states changes, NOT every millisecond.
+Subscribing with **sendOnChange** will therefore not result in updates every millisecond.

 **Return values**